ImAndromeda/AutoTCPDump-Discord/README.md

 This is a shell script that captures network traffic on a given network interface and stores it in a file.
 The script is designed to detect network attacks and analyze network traffic.
 It integrates with a Python script that processes the packet captures, detects potential DDoS attacks, and generates iptables rules to block the malicious traffic.
 For the script to run successfully, `tcpdump` should be installed on your Linux machine along with the necessary Python packages.

+Please note, this project is Beta and may include bugs/issues.

 ## For any problem, please create an [issue](https://github.com/ImAndromeda/AutoTCPDump-Discord/issues/new)

 # Requirements